Skip to content

 • Extended EvalOps test suite (brief-quality blind eval, ICP-extraction accuracy, signal-vs-noise classification)

-• Longer formation cycle than Professional tier; calibrated to the buyer’s specific market
+• Longer formation cycle than Professional tier; tuned to the buyer’s specific market

 How I've been tested